 “Since I was a child-I have loved fairy tales and stories of fantasy!
-I am thrilled to incorporate this passion with music.
 My debut album Modern Fairy Tales features 70 minutes of music and is in memory of my former teacher and mentor John Mack.”
 Courtney Miller

 This album also features

 Deborah Selig, soprano Ayako Yoda and Shiela Kibbe, piano

 - World Premiere Recording of the song cycle Three Fairy Tales by Marcia Kraus based on Hans Christian Andersen fairy tales: 1.
 The Emperor and the Nightingale, 2.
 The Little Mermaid, 3.
 The Ugly Duckling